Trial of Oscar Pistorius: Bail hearing

 The bail hearing commenced on 19 February 2013 before Chief Magistrate of Pretoria, Desmond Nair.
 On the first day of the bail hearing, Magistrate Nair ruled that Pistorius was charged with a Schedule 6 criminal offence, which relates to serious crimes including premeditated murder and requires exceptional circumstances for release on bail.

 Both the prosecution and the defence said that Pistorius had fired four shots through a locked toilet door, hitting Steenkamp, who was inside, three times.
 Based on testimony from Detective Hilton Botha, Prosecutor Gerrie Nel claimed that Pistorius had put on his prosthetic legs, walked across his bedroom to the bathroom, and intentionally shot Steenkamp through the door.
 Nel argued that the time required for this process was sufficient to establish the alleged murder as premeditated.

-Pistorius said that he had thought Steenkamp was in the bed, and that the person in the toilet was an intruder; and that he didn't put his prosthetic legs on until after firing the shots.

-Detective Hilton Botha claimed that Pistorius was a flight risk and should remain in custody, because he had a house in Italy and offshore bank accounts.
-Defence lawyer, Barry Roux denied that Pistorius owned a house in Italy.
-He also pointed out that Pistorius' prosthetic legs and his fame meant it was virtually impossible for him to flee without being recognized.
+Pistorius said that he had thought Steenkamp was in the bed and that the person in the toilet was an intruder, and that he did not put his prosthetic legs on until after firing the shots.
+Detective Hilton Botha argued that Pistorius was a flight risk and should remain in custody because he had a house in Italy and offshore bank accounts.
+Defence lawyer Barry Roux denied that Pistorius owned a house in Italy.
+He also observed that Pistorius' prosthetic legs and his fame meant it was virtually impossible for him to flee without being recognized.
 On 22 February 2013, at the conclusion of the four-day bail hearing, Magistrate Nair said that the state had not convinced him that Pistorius posed a flight risk and released him on bail, which was fixed at R1 million (US$113,000).